MRRcode979/flatfetch/README.md

 # flatfetch
 flatfetch is sort of like a __wget__ *Rust rewrite* that I made.

+you need to install rust to build it.
+Install rust here: <https://www.rust-lang.org/learn/get-started>

 It is kind of buggy so If you would like to make any changes I will accept them!

 Code written by Matteo Rosato